SAP-archive/teched2020-DEV263/exercises/ex2_nodejs/README.md

 # Exercise 2 - Check and upgrade Node.JS security libraries

 ## Exercise 2.1 Upgrade version
-When you are using one of the following client-libaries:
+When you are using one of the following client libraries:

 - *SAP container security api for Node.JS* [npm](https://www.npmjs.com/package/@sap/xssec) < 3.0.6